STATOR

 React + RSC

-PICK REACT WHEN ecosystem depth, hiring pool, or React Native overlap matter more than paradigm correctness.
+PICK REACT WHEN ecosystem depth, the hiring pool, or React Native overlap matter more than boundary clarity.

 Phoenix LiveView

-The closest spiritual ancestor.
-LiveView pioneered server-canonical fine-grained rendering and slot-based wire diffs.
-Stator borrows directly from this lineage.
-Differences: JavaScript instead of Elixir, state externalized to a pluggable Store (in-memory or Redis) rather than held in BEAM process memory, and explicit state machines as the modeling unit.
+The closest spiritual ancestor: server-canonical, fine-grained, slot diffs over the wire.
+Stator borrows the lineage in JavaScript, with state externalized to a pluggable Store rather than held in process memory, and explicit state machines as the modeling unit.

-PICK LIVEVIEW WHEN you can be on the BEAM and want the elegance of in-memory session state.
+PICK LIVEVIEW WHEN you can be on the BEAM and want horizontal scaling and in-memory session state today.

 Hotwire / Turbo

-Similar server-canonical philosophy and HTML-over-the-wire mechanism, coarser-grained.
-Turbo Frames swap chunks rather than addressing individual slots, and there's no formal state-machine model: state lives in Rails controllers and models.
+Same server-canonical, HTML-over-the-wire philosophy, coarser-grained.
+Turbo swaps frames rather than addressing individual slots, and there's no formal state model — state lives in controllers and models.

 PICK HOTWIRE WHEN you're already a Rails shop and the app is shaped like CRUD.